 Multi-dimensional Monitoring Capabilities

 How We Implement DevOps

-When everything run smoothly, the pipeline will pack the project using Docker in the fourth stage.
-Then it push the docker image to the Docker Registry.
-The fifth stage is used to deploy the docker image to the desire environment, including sandbox and production.
-Then it cleans the pipeline garbage and send an email notification to our team with the running result of pipeline.
+When everything runs smoothly, the pipeline will pack the project using Docker in the fourth stage.
+Then it pushes the docker image to the Docker Registry.
+The fifth stage is used to deploy the docker image to the desired environment, including sandbox and production.
+Then it cleans the pipeline garbage and sends an email notification to our team with the running result of pipeline.

 Code Quality in SonarQube

 We use SonarQube for static code quality analysis.
 The screenshot below is an example of our service analytic result from SonarQube.
 It helps us to quickly locate the bug and vulnerability in our code.

 KubeSphere allows ZaloPay Ops Team to devote more time and efforts automating management and workflow.

 When we installed KubeSphere, several CRDs were created.
 Due to testing or something, I reinstalled, and deleted some resources.
 API server panicked handling requests for a CRD with OpenAPI validation with x-kubernetes-int-or-string; etcd also panicked and crashed looply.

 This bug appears in Kubernetes versions smaller than v1.16.2; it is not secure to upgrade Kubernetes API version and it inevitably causes downtime.
 Otherwise it will not be possible to access the API; and kubectl or any controller will be terminated.